A Visit from the Goon Squad

 Rating: 2.5/5 ⭐

-Skip if: You need to care about characters to enjoy a book, fragmented narratives frustrate you, or you want story momentum rather than structural cleverness.
+Skip if: You need emotional connection to characters to stay invested, fragmented non-linear narratives frustrate you, or you want a single driving story rather than a constellation of loosely linked ones.

 You Might Also Like